 Error Reporting Writer role in the IAM & admin section of the

 Running locally and elsewhere

-To use the Stackdriver Error Reporting library for Python outside of GCP, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your GCP project ID and appropriate service account credentials directly to the Stackdriver Error Reporting library for Python.
+To use the Stackdriver Error Reporting library for Python outside of Google Cloud, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your Google Cloud project ID and appropriate service account credentials directly to the Stackdriver Error Reporting library for Python.

 You can create and obtain service account credentials manually.
 When specifying the Role field, use the Error Reporting Writer role.
 For more information on Cloud Identity and Access Management roles, go to Access control guide.

 Viewing error reports

 After deployment, you can view error reports in the Cloud Console Error Reporting dashboard.

 For more information, see Viewing Errors.